Testing - What to Expect

 Optional: Samples may be collected to further identify or confirm suspected sources of lead present in the home.
 Types of samples that may be collected include paint chips, dust wipes, soil, and/or water.
 Any samples that are obtained will be submitted to a laboratory for analysis at no cost to the family.

-Health District staff will communicate the results with you and any actions that should be taken.
+Health Department staff will communicate the results with you and any actions that should be taken.

 The Public Health Nurse will follow-up with you and your child's healthcare provider until your child’s blood lead level decreases to below 3.5 µg/dL.